Frequently Asked Questions About our Dolphin Swim Tours Panama City Florida

 Can children participate?

 We encourage parents to bring their children because respectfully experiencing wild dolphins in their own environment can influence your children’s future attitude and choices toward wildlife and natural resources.
-They will certainly be able to make the difference between this incredible adventure and a petting pool or a dolphin show.
-For man, it is also a once-in-a-life-time experience.
+They will certainly be able to make the difference between this incredible adventure and a petting pool or a dolphin show in a captive environment.
+For most, it is also a once-in-a-life-time experience.
 We have no age restriction but we suggest that you set your priorities first.
-If you want to take small children with you, either take someone along that will look after them while you are in the water or take them in the water with you, which as you probably know, will restrict you own experience.
-By request and based on availability, we have specially trained staff to help with your kids’ in-water experience May through August. font-family: Arial; font-size: small;”>
+If you want to take small children with you, either take someone along that will look after them while you are in the water or take them in the water with you, which as you probably know, will restrict your own experience.
+By request and based on availability, we also have specially trained staff to help with your kids’ in-water experience May through August. font-family: Arial; font-size: small;”>

 Which is better, morning or afternoon?

-So many factors can influence wild dolphin’s behavior and whereabouts that it is practically impossible to tell in advance.
-Wild dolphins are influenced by meteorological conditions, season changes, moon phases, tide cycles, air and water temperature, wind speed and direction, availability of prey, etc. In general (and this is not a rule), the seas are calmer in the morning and visibility may be better at high tide.
-You may see more feeding activities at the end of the afternoon on an outgoing tide.
-But as with any other wildlife experience, patience and flexibility will be pay off.
-Start with low expectations; but sky’s the limit.
+So many factors can influence wild dolphin’s behavior and whereabouts that it is practically impossible to predict in advance.
+Wild dolphins are influenced by meteorological conditions, seasonal changes, moon phases, tide cycles, air and water temperature, wind speed and direction, availability of prey, etc. In general (and this is not a rule), the seas are calmer in the morning and visibility may be better at high tide.
+You may see more feeding activities during your dolphin tour at the end of the afternoon on an outgoing tide.
+But as with any other wildlife experience, patience and flexibility will pay off.
+Start with low expectations; but the sky is the limit.

 Are wild dolphins dangerous?

 All wild animals can be dangerous if by ignorance, people put themselves in situations where they can become a victim.
 We have been with the wild dolphins of Panama City since 1995.
-We have taken out several thousand guests and we have not had a single accident.
-None of our guests or us have ever been aggressed and/or hurt by a wild dolphin.
-It is because we make sure that you understand what you can and what you cannot do during our trips.
+We have taken out thousand of guests and we have not had a single accident.
+None of our guests or us have ever been attacked and/or hurt by a wild dolphin.
+It is because we make sure that you understand what you can and what you cannot do during our dolphin tours.
 We will make sure that you understand and follow our guidelines because they are there for your own safety and enjoyment.

 Can we pet and feed the dolphins?

-Even though you probably will be within arm reach of the animals, you will be asked not to touch them.
-If petting dolphins is what you need to do, you should visit a captive facility where you will be lead to believe that dolphins have chosen to be there to please you, that dolphins like you, that they enjoy being petted being fed dead fish and that they like to do all kinds of neat tricks for your pleasure.
+Even though you probably will be within arm reach of the animals during your dolphin tour, you will be asked not to touch them.
+If petting dolphins is what you need to do, you should visit a captive facility where you will be lead to believe that dolphins have chosen to be there to please you, that dolphins like you, that they enjoy being petted and where they are fed dead fish as a reward for performing all kinds of neat tricks for your pleasure.
 It is also illegal to feed dolphins in the wild.
-Feeding is at the core of most of the problems and accidents arising during recreational human/wild dolphin interactions.
+Feeding is at the core of most of the problems and accidents occurring during recreational human/wild dolphin interactions.
 It is a very complex issue and enforcement of the law is difficult because of the variety of sources and locations the dolphins are used to getting their handouts from (commercial and sports fishing, tourism).